rust-lang/rfcs/text/3389-manifest-lint.md

 be tool-aware for built-in tools to handle `rustdoc::` lints (see above) so this isn't much more of a step.

-How do we allow controling precedence between lints and lint groups?
+How do we allow controlling precedence between lints and lint groups?
 We are using a TOML table with the keys as lint names which does not allow controlling ordering.
 Even if we switched to `level = [lint, ...]`, you get a hard coded precedence between levels that the user can't control.